Contents: Central ventilation nozzles ⇓ Side ventilation nozzles ⇓ Heating and ventilation control panel ⇓ Heating ⇓ Air conditioner ⇓

 The air conditioner can be turned on or off by pressing the air conditioner switch.

-Attention!
-If the air conditioner is not used for a long time, it should still be run once a week for a few minutes to lubricate the internal parts of the air conditioner compressor.
+Important!
+Even if the air conditioner is not used for an extended period of time, it should still be turned on once a week for a few minutes to lubricate the internal parts of the air conditioner compressor.